 Developers: F. Longo (Ferrara), R. Giannitrapani (Udine) & G. Santin (Trieste) – December 2000.
 Acknowledgments to the Geant4 Collaboration, and, in particular to R. Nartallo, A. Pfeiffer, M. G. Pia and G. Cosmo

 GammaRayTel is an example of application of Geant4 in a space environment.
 It simulates a typical telescope for gamma ray analysis; the detector setup is composed by a tracker made with silicon planes, subdivided in ladders and strips, a CsI calorimeter and an anticoincidence system.
 In this version, only the tracker is sensitive; the hits on the tracker strips are registered and relevant information (energy deposition, position etc) are dumped to an external ASCII file for subsequent analysis.
-If Lizard is available on the user platform, than some histograms with relevant hits information are displayed and saved as PostScript files.
 The main features of this example are:

 - Macros for the visualization of geometry and tracks with OpenGL, VRML and DAWN drivers